visioncortex/ShapeSense/README.md

 ![Line intersection among endpoints implies intersection of intrapolated curves](images/complex/line_intersect_implies_curve_intersect.png)

-Therefore, the first step to avoid intersecting curves is to filter out matchings that contain intersecting lines.
+Therefore, the first step to avoiding intersecting curves is to filter out matchings that contain intersecting lines.

 This [webpage](https://prase.cz/kalva/putnam/psoln/psol794.html) shows that minimizing the total length of endpoint connections is equivalent to finding a matching with no intersecting connections.
 Hence the problem is reduced to a [Euclidean Bipartite Matching Problem](https://core.ac.uk/download/pdf/82212931.pdf), i.e. optimizing the global weights over matchings.
 The [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) is used to solve such a problem.

-The rest of the intersecting curves have to be caught and filtered out after intrapolation.
+The rest of the intersecting curves have to be caught and filtered out after intrapolation has taken place.
 Bézier curve intersection can be detected by a recursive method called [De Casteljau's (Bézier Clipping) algorithm](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm), which is implemented in [flo_curves](https://crates.io/crates/flo_curves), the Bézier curve library we use.